Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/HilltopCrawler/README.md

 ### TODO / Improvement

-* The `previous_history` on tasks will grow unbounded.
-This needs to be capped
 * The algorithm for determining the next time to schedule an API refresh could be improved, something could be built from the previous history based on how often data is unchanged.
 * To avoid hammering Hilltop there is rate limiting using a "token bucket" library, currently this uses one bucket for all requests.
 It could be split to use one bucket per server
-* Because of the chunking by month, every time new data arrives we end up storing the whole month up to that new data again in the `hilltop_raw` topic.
+* Each time the latest measurement API is called we will receive data that has already been seen and processed previously and store it again in the `hilltop_raw` topic.
 This seems wasteful and there are options for cleaning up when a record just supersedes the previous.
-But cleaning up would mean losing some knowledge about when a observation was first seen.
+But cleaning up could mean losing some knowledge about when a observation was first seen.